stumpapp/stump/README.md

 The `core` directory is where Stump's 'core' functionality is located, written in Rust.
 Stump uses [Prisma](https://github.com/Brendonovich/prisma-client-rust).

-The 'apps' directory is where Stump applications are located.
+The `apps` directory is where Stump applications are located.
 These are separate from the Rust core, and are individual applications:

 - `client`: A React application that is served by a Stump server.
 This is the primary web-client for interacting with a Stump server.